Contact: Marcie Klein

 About The Leukemia & Lymphoma Society

-The Leukemia & Lymphoma Society® (LLS) is the world's largest voluntary health agency dedicated to blood cancer.
-The LLS mission: Cure leukemia, lymphoma, multiple myeloma, and improve the quality of life of patients and their families.
+The Leukemia & Lymphoma Society ® (LLS) is the world's largest voluntary health agency dedicated to blood cancer.
+The LLS mission: Cure leukemia, lymphoma, Hodgkin's disease and myeloma, and improve the quality of life of patients and their families.
 LLS funds lifesaving blood cancer research around the world, provides free information and support services, and is the voice for all blood cancer patients seeking access to quality, affordable, coordinated care.

 Founded in 1949 and headquartered in White Plains, NY, LLS has chapters throughout the United States and Canada.
 To learn more, visit www.LLS.org.
 Patients should contact the Information Resource Center at (800) 955-4572, Monday through Friday, 9 a.m. to 9 p.m.
 ET.